CogSciPrag/context-in-cognition-symposium/00_participate.markdown

 permalink: /participate/
 ---

+Participation in the Symposium is free and open to postgraduate students from Cognitive Science and adjacent fields.
+It will take place in Tübingen.
+Participants will have the ability to present their work with a poster and/or flash talk.

+Please make sure to register by February 28th, 2025.

-More information on registration will soon be available here!
+More information will soon be available here!

-There will be a link to the [registration form](https://jekyllrb.com/).
+Here is a link to the [registration form](https://forms.gle/M4Lu7BU6csBKUhTn7).